Add flat pattern sheet for sheet metal

 When you delete this configuration or when you forget to save the part, the drawing view breaks because the configuration is missing.
 SOLIDWORKS then uses a different the default configuration for the view.

 You will notice this problem when you open a drawing and this message shows up: “Configuration referred by view x could not be found.”

 When you add flat pattern sheets to an existing drawing and a broken flat pattern is found, Drew adds a sheet with a working flat pattern for that body.

 You can then decide to delete the sheet with the broken view.

 The Blueprint determines the name for the flat pattern sheets.

 To change the sheet name, open the Settings window, select a Blueprint and the Sheet names tab.

 You can set the base name for normal sheets and sheet metal sheets:

 When you set the base name as DXF, Drew adds a number so the complete name will become DXF1.

-If the base name is emtpy, the sheet name will just be a number.
+If the base name is empty, the sheet name will just be a number.